-Our risk assets have increased from December 31, 2015, but remain at acceptable levels.
-Despite the increase in risk assets, total risk loans as a percentage of total loans remains well within our established risk management guidelines.
+Our risk assets have not changed significantly from December 31, 2015 and remained at acceptable levels.
+Total risk loans as a percentage of total loans were well within our established risk management guidelines.

-The increase in nonaccrual loans was primarily due to the downgrade of a commercial loan relationship and a real estate loan relationship.
-Nonaccrual loans remain at an acceptable level at June 30, 2016.
+The increase in nonaccrual loans was primarily due to the downgrade of a commercial loan relationship and a real estate loan relationship offset by a payoff of a commercial loan relationship.
+Nonaccrual loans remained at an acceptable level at September 30, 2016.